enkidevs/curriculum/go/intro/intro-to-fmt-package/fmt-package-verbs.md

 Match the verb with the description.

 ??? = convert a numeric value to a base 2
-??? = display a struct value in its original format ??? = represent a boolean value
+??? = display a value in its original format
+??? = represent a boolean value
 ??? = represent the type of the value
 ??? = convert a numeric value to an uppercase base 16.